ILIAS-eLearning/ILIAS/components/ILIAS/Container/README-technical.md

   - checks visible permission for items
   - in the case of sessions this still holds hidden "previous" and "next" sessions
 - determines block sorting, item sorting is mostly done in ItemSetManager, except for item group subitems (is done also here)
+- collects items of all blocks (except "other") to filter them out of the "other" block (see accumulateRefIds() in code), to avoid redundant rendering in the "other" block
 - api
   - getSequence() : ItemBlockSequence